VoronMods/V1/Euro_Probe/STL/README.md

+I have removed all the STL's for now, need to adjust the mounting holes location.

 Two version, regular one and roteted 90 degree

 Trident uses mostly the regular one, V2.4 also can use the 90 degree one.